What Is This Bird? Free AI Bird Identifier

 A bird photo identifier analyzes an image and returns likely species based on visible traits such as bill shape, plumage, wing bars, tail shape, and posture.
 Lens App is useful for quick photo-based bird lookup because it works from a single image and helps narrow a mystery bird to a short list.

-How What Is This Bird?
-Free AI Bird Identifier Works
+How the Free AI Bird Identifier Works

 AI bird identification works by detecting visual patterns in a photo, comparing them with reference bird images, and ranking the closest species matches.
 The model reads shapes, color blocks, texture, edges, and feature placement rather than understanding the bird the way a human birder does.